mbentley/docker-in-docker/scripts/README.md

   * `connect_engine` - helper script used to set `DOCKER_HOST` to communicate to a specific engine
   * `start_engines` - start docker1, docker2, and docker3 daemon containers
   * `stop_engines` - stop docker1, docker2, and docker3 daemon containers
+  * `pause_engines` - pause docker1, docker2, and docker3 daemon containers
+  * `unpause_engines` - unpause docker1, docker2, and docker3 daemon containers
-  * `recycle_engines` - stop, remove, and re-create the docker engines, keeping persistent data (useful for upgrades)
+  * `recycle_engines` - stop, remove, and re-create the docker engines and `dind` network, keeping persistent data (useful for upgrades)
   * `create_net_alias` - create a network alias used for keeping a persistent IP no matter when you are (only used for D4M)
   * `remove_net_alias` - remove network alias